 - Use ThunderHub to determine if the channel drained or not.
 The other channels you have and the quality of your peers do factor into the probability of this.
 Just because you don’t see activity on a channel doesn’t mean it is a bad channel per-se.
-It may just mean that your other channels aren’t sufficient to be able to fully route the payments that the network is looking for.
+It may just mean that your other channels aren’t sufficient to fully route the payments that the network is looking for.

-- After the channel drains, rebalance back into that channel and increase fee rate based on how much you rebalanced, and the fee rate of the rebalance.
+- After the channel drains, rebalance back into that channel and increase fee rate based on how much you rebalanced and the fee rate of the rebalance.
 Then add a premium if you wish to make a profit.

 Another way is to take time to determine which channels interact the most.
 Use Lightning public databases such as amboss.space or 1ml.com to see what channels your peers also have.
 Look at your peers.
 What fees do they set?
 What is their average channel size?
 How long have they been around?
 Remember, channels to merchants and services tend to drain faster.
 You will also need inbound liquidity on your other channels to compensate for these routes.
 Try to have the total outbound and inbound liquidity of all of your channels relatively even if you can to encourage movement.

-Let’s say you have a well connected routing node and you have 100,000,000 sats you are looking to open channels with to increase your node’s capacity.
-You realize that a channel from your node has higher relative value than a channel from a poorly connected node.
+Let’s say you have a well-connected routing node and you have 100,000,000 sats you are looking to open channels with to increase your node’s capacity.
+You realize that a channel from your node has a higher relative value than a channel from a poorly connected node.
 There are those out there that would love to pay you to open a channel with them.
 There are services you can participate in that allow you to sell your liquidity.

 The most popular tool for this is Lightning Pool by Lightning Labs.
 This is for those running LND.
 The GUI for this product is in Lightning Terminal, also known as LiT.
-In LiT you can go to the pool menu and set parameters for which you would like to be paid to open channels to those looking to buy inbound liquidity from well connected nodes on the network.
+In LiT you can go to the pool menu and set parameters for which you would like to be paid to open channels to those looking to buy inbound liquidity from well-connected nodes on the network.

 Your Node is an Investment

-I strongly encourage everyone who is choosing to not run a node strictly based on profit projections to re-evaluate the actual value of running a node.
+I strongly encourage everyone who is choosing not to run a node strictly based on profit projections to re-evaluate the actual value of running a node.
 Educational value, future value, sovereign value, etc. are all worth it today without any notion of profit.